jigish/slate/README.md

     Will bind the keystroke ctrl-rightarrow to increase the width the current window by `10%`.

     **Note:** ctrl-rightarrow is used by default in Mac OS X by spaces.
-Be sure to turn these bindings off if you want to use them in slate
+Be sure to turn these bindings off if you want to use them in Slate.

 * Push the window to the edge of the screen: `push direction style`